rh-marketingops/dwm/DataDictionary.md

 - If the config includes ```jobRole``` but the record passed to DWM does *not* include ```jobRole```, then cleaning rules will not be applied to ```jobRole```
 - if the config does *not* include ```jobRole``` but the record passed to DWM *does* include ```jobRole```, then cleaning rules will not be applied to ```jobRole```

+#### Why store config separately from code?

+- Flexibility
+  - Ability to run multiple different configurations for different circumstances
+    - A standard configuration runs on a cron job every hour
+    - A single user decides to run a one-time cleanup of a field
+    - Standard configuration separate from cron job provided for API users
+  - Allow creation of UI for business users to easily modify configuration
+- Transparency + Security
+ - Allow non-owner business users to view the current configuration; promotes openness of data cleaning practices

 #### Special cases for ```derive``` configurations

 Similarly, for ```deriveValue```, ```deriveRegex```, and ```copyValue```, derivation rules will only be applied when the specified field *and all* of the fields listed in ```fieldSet``` are present in the record passed to DWM: